 Convergence requires products that work for and across different domains, networks, technologies, vendors and services.
 Those products must also support interworking and gradual migration/transition to 5G.
 This applies to investments in new 5G network functions as well as legacy product replacements (e.g. STP, DRA).

 BroadForward is the vendor of choice for next generation signaling products and network applications, designed to support service providers targeting convergence across legacy and next generation networks.
 This creates the landscape by which the new 5G network will thrive without becoming another technology silo.

 5G product design and architecture

 BroadForward products are software based, access network independent, and multi-protocol by design.
-All products support virtualization and cloud deployment (VMware, KVM, OpenStack, Amazon etc.) as well as containerized application deployment (Docker, Kubernetes).
+All products support virtualization and cloud deployment (VMware, KVM, Amazon, Azure etc.) as well as containerized application deployment (Docker, Kubernetes, OpenShift).
 Most vendors provide loosely coupled signaling point solutions, consisting of multiple legacy products integrated as an afterthought or patchwork solution.
 BroadForward products are based on a single engine design, optimized for converging networks.
 They enable uniform operations, central IT integration and real-time subscriber management across access networks.
 Furthermore all BroadForward products are GUI powered and using a single capacity license with a free traffic mix across supported protocols (SS7, Diameter, RADIUS, HTTP etc.).